daryllundy/ascii-rs/README.md

 ﻿# ascii-rs

-A small Rust command line tool that plays videos as _coloured_ ASCII art directly in your terminal with minimal performance overhead.
+A Rust command line tool that plays videos as _coloured_ ASCII art directly in your terminal with minimal performance overhead.

 ## Steps to run